Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states

+In Table \ref{tab:NPE}, the non-parallelity errors (NPEs) against FCI potential curves are summarized.
+Interestingly, DCIS achieves NPEs of 14.7 mH and 15.9 mH for HF and F$_2$, respectively, which are comparable to---or even smaller than---those of standard CASSCF with a 2-electron-2-orbital active space (20.3 and 24.6 mH).
+However, we consider this may result from error cancellation in DCIS.
+While CASSCF optimizes orbitals self-consistently and generally yields shallow potential curves, DCIS lacks orbital optimization, resulting in higher energy than CASSCF at the dissociation limit.
+Overall, DCIS cancels out the effects of dynamical correlation and orbital optimization, leading to relatively balanced NPEs.

 Fig. \ref{fig:DCIS_PES} also depicts the results of SFCIS, another CIS variant known for enabling single-bond breaking in a size-intensive manner.
-Since SFCIS employs a high-spin triplet state as a reference, the orbitals are suitable at dissociation limit but not for the singlet ground state around equilibrium.
-Hence, the SFCIS energy tends to be relatively lower at the former compared to the latter, resulting in the considerably shallow potential curves (NPEs are 81.7 mH and 38.4 mH, see Fig.~\ref{fig:DCIS_PES}).
+Since SFCIS employs a high-spin triplet state as a reference, the orbitals are well-suited for the dissociation limit but not necessarily for the singlet ground state near equilibrium.
+Consequently, SFCIS energies tend to be relatively lower at dissociation, resulting in considerably shallow potential curves. {The corresponding} NPEs are 81.7 mH and 38.4 mH.